The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Introduction

-The complexity class \cls/ (``Continuous Local Search'') was introduced by \citet{DaskalakisP2011-CLS} to classify various important problems that lie both in \ppad/ and \pls/. \ppad/ and \pls/ are believed to be strictly incomparable---one is not a subset of the other---a belief supported by oracle separations \citep{BCEIP98}.
+The complexity class \cls/ (``Continuous Local Search'') was introduced by \citet{DaskalakisP2011-CLS} to classify various important problems that lie in both \ppad/ and \pls/. \ppad/ and \pls/ are believed to be strictly incomparable---one is not a subset of the other---a belief supported by oracle separations \citep{Morioka01-Mthesis-PLS,BureshM04-NP-search-problems,buss2012propositional}.
 It follows from this that problems belonging to both classes cannot be complete for either one of them. \cls/ is seen as a strong candidate for capturing the complexity of some of those important problems, but, prior to this work, only two problems related to general versions of Banach's fixed point theorem were known to be \cls/-complete \citep{DaskTZ18,FGMS17}.
-An important result---supporting the claim that \cls/-complete problems are hard to solve---is that the hardness of \cls/ can be based on the cryptographic assumption of indistinguishability obfuscation \citep{HubacekY2017-CLS}.
+An important result---supporting the claim that \cls/-complete problems are hard to solve---is that the hardness of \cls/ can be based on various cryptographic assumptions such as indistinguishability obfuscation \citep{HubacekY2017-CLS}, the soundness of the Fiat-Shamir heuristic applied to the sumcheck protocol \citep{ChoudhuriHKPRR19-Fiat-Shamir}, or the assumption that Learning With Errors (LWE) is sub-exponentially hard \citep{JawaleKKZ21-PPAD-LWE}.
 Prior to the present paper, it was generally believed that \cls/ is a proper subset of \ppadpls/, as conjectured by \citet{DaskalakisP2011-CLS}.

-\subsection{Our Contribution and its Significance}
+\subsection{Our contribution and its significance}

-Our main result is to show that finding a point where Gradient Descent on a continuously differentiable function terminates---or equivalently a KKT point---is \ppadpls/-complete, when the domain is a bounded convex polytope.
+As our main result, we show that finding a point where Gradient Descent on a continuously differentiable function terminates---or equivalently a KKT point---is \ppadpls/-complete, when the domain is a bounded convex polytope.
 This continues to hold even when the domain is as simple as the unit square $[0,1]^2$.
 The \ppadpls/-completeness result applies to the ``white box'' model, where functions are represented as arithmetic circuits.